 Chapter 13 is also called a “wage earner plan”.
 This label is a little misleading.
 The primary requirement is that you have regular income.
 However, regular income can mean unemployment income, rental income or family assistance.
-The purpose of having an income source is to fund a plan payment which is disbursed to creditors.
+The purpose of having an income source is to fund a plan payment over a three to five year term which is disbursed to creditors.

 To be eligible, any individual, even if self-employed or operating an unincorporated business, is eligible for chapter 13 relief as long as the individual's unsecured debts are less than $419,275 and secured debts are less than $1,257,850.
 11 U.S.C. § 109(e).
 These amounts are subject to change.

 Chapter 13 is available to people who have never filed bankruptcy, have not filed a Chapter 7 in the last 4 years, or a Chapter 13 in the prior two years.
 We measure this from the date of filing of the prior case, not discharge date.

 Why file a Chapter 13 instead of Chapter 7 bankruptcy?

 We think Chapter 13 is a pretty wonderful financial tool.
 We think you'll agree, and here are a few examples of why.